metaplex-foundation/docs/docs/03-guides/07-archived/04-architecture/01-basic_flow.md

    METAPLEX_TOKEN_METADATA_PROGRAM-->-SYSTEM_PROGRAM: Assign Ownership of the Account to Metadata Program
 ```

-This adds to our ever growing diagram to complete Transaction 1.
+This adds to our ever-growing diagram to complete Transaction 1.

 ```mermaid
 sequenceDiagram